NVIDIA/aistore/docs/out_of_band.md

-## Validate Warm GET
+## Out-of-band updates

-One way to deal with out-of-band updates is to configure aistore bucket, as follows:
+One (but not the only one) way to deal with out-of-band updates is to configure bucket as follows:

 ```console
 $ ais bucket props set s3://abc versioning.validate_warm_get true